 Strangely enough, the book I read just prior to this one was Miranda Kenneally’s Defending Taylor.
 That book also featured a senior student obsessed with getting into a university (Yale).
 She also uses Adderol and is obsessed with studying constantly.
 Does art reflect life here?
 Is this something our students are doing to deal with misplaced pressure to be perfect?

-THE BOTTOM LINE: This book was weird for me.
-It's well-written and interesting, which usually warrants a big rating from me.
-But Reshma is just a huge mess of a girl.
+THE BOTTOM LINE: This book was just weird.
+It’s well-written and interesting, which usually warrants a big rating from me.
+But Reshma is just a huge mess of a girl with an insufficient character growth arc.
 I never felt sorry for her or rooted for her or connected with her character.

 STATUS IN MY LIBRARY: No plans to get it unless someone requests it.
 I’m not sure if my students will identify with Reshma.
 I sure hope not.